sylvainroussy/NeoBlogs/README.md

 A graph database is not only a simple way to store connected data, it is also a powerful tool to manage dynamic relationships between data.
 Since relationships are natively implemented in Neo4j, we can use them as a simple way to identify a group of connected nodes.
 But it is not the only usage we can make of them.
-It seems that there are many use cases where relationships move between nodes in consecutive queries.
+It seems that there are many use cases where consecutive queries can move the relationships between nodes.
 Theses relationships are intended to store a particular state for a sub graph like a pointer for example.
 Let us have a closer look at them.

 ## Relationship as a pointer

-Our first example to observe this behavior is the famous Linked List.
+To observe this behavior, our first example is the famous Linked List.
 A linked list is a list where each item is ordered according to its relative position compared to the others items.
-On each call, the current pointed element is returned and then the pointer moves to the **next** element.
+On each call, the currently pointed element is returned and then the pointer moves to the **next** element (like in Java with the Iterator object _iterator ().next ()_ ).

 First we need to create a `:LIST` node with three `:ELEMENT`linked to it.